 Andrew’s 2023-24 engagements include curating and leading the 11th season of Roots in the Sky, guest conducting at the 2024 Handel Week in Oak Park, IL, and performances with Music of the Baroque, Stare at the Sun, and with the GRAMMY Award-winning chamber choir The Crossing.

-Logan J. Henke is a conductor, composer, and vocalist residing and working in Montana’s Gallatin Valley.
+Logan J. Henke is a conductor and singer residing and working in Montana’s Gallatin Valley.
 Logan is a graduate of Northwestern University’s Bienen School of Music where he earned a Master of Music in Choral Conducting, studying under GRAMMY-Award winning conductor Dr. Donald Nally and Dr. Andrew Megill.
 Logan earned his first graduate degree, a Master of Education, from Montana State University.
 Additionally, he holds a Bachelor of Music Education, a B.A. in Music Technology, and an Honors College Baccalaureate, summa cum laude, all from Montana State.